beartype/beartype/README.rst

    # have been deprecated by PEP 585-compliant type hints under Python ≥ 3.9,
    # where @beartype emits non-fatal deprecation warnings at decoration time.
    # See also: https://docs.python.org/3/library/typing.html
-   from typing import Any, List, Optional, Tuple, TypeVar, Union
+   from typing import Any, List, Optional, Tuple, Union

    # Import beartype-specific types to annotate callables with, too.
    from beartype.cave import (